steelcowboy/GuessWord/README.md

 However, it's possible you may be missing things.
 YMMV

+# Tools
+Included in the tools folder are two scripts to encode or decode a dictionary file.
+Usage: `./<en/de>code file.txt`

 # TODO
 * ✓ ~~Allow color to be turned off~~
 * Add a cheat mode which runs purposely exploitable code